kindredFP/tech-news-agent/README.md

 - Number of final stories returned (currently 5)
 - Selection criteria and topic preferences
 - Summary format and length
+- Whether to fetch full article content (fetch_article_content tool)

 ## 🐛 Known Gotchas

 **Netlify AI Gateway intercepts `GEMINI_API_KEY` locally** When running `netlify dev`, Netlify injects its own AI Gateway JWT as the value of `GEMINI_API_KEY`, overwriting your `.env` value.
 This causes `API key not valid` errors from Gemini.
 The fix is to use a differently-named variable (`MY_GEMINI_KEY`) for local development.
 This does not affect production deployments.

-**Agent takes 10–20 seconds to respond**
+**Agent takes 20–40 seconds to respond**
-This is expected — the agent makes multiple sequential calls to Gemini and the Hacker News API.
+This is expected — the agent now makes multiple sequential calls to Gemini, the Hacker News API, and fetches actual article content.
+The 30-second function timeout in `netlify.toml` accommodates this.
 The UI shows a live activity log so users can see progress.

 ## 🤝 Contributing